 At Bishop Family Dental, we remind our patients that it is critical to floss on a daily basis.
-If you live in the 84124 area and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard to reach places.
-Afterwards, it is up to you to floss on a daily basis to remove food particles and plaque from in between your teeth.
-If they remain in place, you can develop gum disease which is both uncomfortable and dangerous to your oral and overall health.
-Gum disease occurs when plaque forms underneath the gum line and not flossing can lead to this.
-If you do not particularly enjoy flossing, buy a plastic flossing tool that you can hold and throw away once done.
-This makes it easier to get the job done.SELECTING THE RIGHT MOUTHWASH
+If you live in the 84124 area and haven’t visited a dentist recently, we urge you to come to our office for a professional teeth cleaning and remove the bacteria-laden plaque from hard-to-reach areas.
+Afterwards, you will have to floss daily to clean off food particles and plaque from areas between your teeth.
+If plaque and food particles are not removed, you could develop gum disease which could cause discomfort and compromise both your oral and overall health.
+Gum disease results when you do not floss your teeth and plaque forms underneath the gum line.
+If you find flossing difficult or uncomfortable, use a plastic flossing tool that you can easily hold and then throw away after using.
+This tool makes flossing easier.SELECT THE RIGHT MOUTHWASH

-When you use mouthwash, it is important to be sure that it is sugar free.
-We also recommend using mouthwash that contains fluoride since this will help to kill any lingering bacteria while strengthening your teeth.
-Carry a bottle of mouthwash with you and rinse your mouth with it after meals, drinking a soda, coffee, etc. As a Salt Lake City, Utah, dentist office, we understand that it is difficult to brush more than a couple of times per day.
-Rinsing your mouth, however, is relatively easy, and everyone has time for it.
-Taking this simple step can help to reduce your risk of cavities and gum disease.HOW TO PREVENT TOOTH DECAY
+When using mouthwash, make sure that it is sugar free.
+We also recommend that you use mouthwash that has fluoride, which will help to kill any remaining bacteria as it strengthens your teeth.
+Carry a small bottle of mouthwash with you when you travel so you can rinse your mouth with it after meals, drinking a soda, coffee, etc. As a Salt Lake City, Utah, dentist office, we understand that brushing more than three times a day could be difficult.
+Rinsing your mouth, however, is comparatively easy and wouldn’t take much time.
+Doing this simple activity can reduce your risk of getting cavities and gum disease.HOW TO PREVENT TOOTH DECAY

-As a family dentist office, we recommend that you avoid drinking too much soda, juice, coffee, or anything that contains a lot of sugar.
-You should also stay away from candy, desserts, and particularly sour candy.
-Additionally, acidic fruit is bad for your teeth.
-Any time that you have a diet that is high in sugar and starch, it is bad for your teeth because the bacteria on your teeth will thrive in this environment.
-Simultaneously, when you eat foods that are highly acidic, it can lead to enamel erosion.
+As a family dentist office, we recommend that you avoid drinking anything that contains a lot of sugar, such as soda, juice, and coffee.
+You should also strictly limit your consumption of candy, desserts, and particularly sour candy.
+Add acidic fruit to the list, because it is bad for your teeth.
+Foods that are high in sugar and starch are bad for your teeth because the bacteria on your teeth feed on sugar and starch.
+Similarly, eating highly acidic foods can erode your teeth’s enamel.
 At Bishop Family Dental, we recommend that you eat a diet high in green leafy vegetables, lean protein, dairy, and nuts since they can help to remineralize and strengthen your teeth.

 For more tips on oral hygiene basics in Salt Lake City, Utah, call 801-274-2500 and schedule an appointment to speak with Dr. Daniel Bishop.